No. 324 - Sidmouth - United Church (1907-1995)

 "One of the largest assemblages seen in the district gathered together in front of the Union Chapel, Sidmouth, on Saturday, for the unveiling of the soldiers' memorial.
 Councillor Charles B. Brady performed the ceremony, and in doing so spoke enthusiastically of the part the small village of Sidmouth had taken in the great war.
 The speaker pointed out that every eligible man in the township had enlisted.
 All the men had done well, and some had made the supreme sacrifice.
 The women of the district had done nobly, and the monument would be a lasting reminder to the coming generations of the work done by their forefathers in war….
 The monument consists of a draped urn, supported on a carved pedestal, the whole being constructed of white marble”.

-When the church was demolished in 1995, the memorial was removed to the Sidmouth Hall.
-The memorial was once more in the news in 1917 when it was restored with funds from the W D Booth Charitable Trust.
+When the church was removed from the site in 1995, the memorial was taken to the Sidmouth Hall.
+The memorial was recently in the news when in 2017 it was restored with funds from the W D Booth Charitable Trust.
 The memorial records the names of the six men from the district who lost their lives in the war: I.W.
 Kelb; G.E.
 Wright; E.L.
 Wright; F.G.
 Clarke; A.J.E.
 Evans and N.B.L.
 Saunders.

 Sources: